hpehl/maven-multi-module-template/README.md

 5. Adjust or remove unnecessary plugins/configuration in `pom.xml`
 6. Add dependencies, code, and tests

-If you want to keep a changelog and the contribution guide, make the following adjustments:
+If you want to keep the contribution guide, make the following adjustments:

-- Replace the URLs at the bottom of `CHANGELOG.md`
-- Replace all URLs and paths containing `maven-single-module-template` in `CONTRIBUTING.md`
+- Replace all URLs and paths containing `maven-multi-module-template` in `CONTRIBUTING.md`

 # Release Management & Deployment